Real-hackbard/XML-Parser/README.md

 ```"Keywords.pas"``` unit.
 Otherwise, color errors will occur.

+The code is designed so that the keywords are used for the XML tags, which in this case are displayed in blue.

 # Text Formatting:
 Formatting XML text usually involves either indenting it for better readability (pretty-printing) or preserving text formatting (such as line breaks and whitespace) within the data.